How to save all attachments from email messages in Outlook?

 Step 7: In the Macros dialog box, select the ExecuteSaving in the Macro box, and click the Run button.

-By the way, in Outlook 2013, the macro may be named as Project1. mAttachmentSaver.ExectuteSaving
+By the way, in Outlook 2013 or the later version, the macro may be named as Project1. mAttachmentSaver.ExectuteSaving

 Step 8: In the popping up Browser For Folder dialog box, select a folder to save your attachments, and click OK button.

-1. Select multiple emails with the attachments you want to batch save.
+1. Select the emails containing the attachments you want to save.

-2. Click Kutools > Detach All.
+2. Click Kutools >Attachment Tools > Save All.
 See screenshot:

 or post as a guest, but your post won't be published automatically.